gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 **Step 7: Decrypt the secret1.txt.encrypted file**

-To decrypt the file, run the following command:
+To decrypt the file, I executed the following command:

 ```
     aws-encryption-cli --decrypt \